Winterville Animal Clinic

 In her spare time, Tonya enjoys reading historic Civil War novels, traveling to the mountains and visiting Civil War Monuments with her family and being active in her church where her husband serves as the minister.

-Stuart Williams - RVT/Treatment Lead
+Stuart Williams - Treatment Lead

-Stuart has worked here for about 1.5 years and quickly stepped up as our treatment lead.
-With his years of experience, organization, and determination, he has become an essential member of our team.
+Stuart joined the team in 2019 and quickly stepped up as our treatment lead.
+With his years of experience in emergency medicine, organization, and determination, he has become an essential member of our team.
 We don't know what we would do without Stu!
 His love for animals is what has driven him to be able to throw catheters/draw blood easily, log medications, and assist in emergency situations.
 Stuart's favorite part of the job is working with his coworkers.
 "They're my home away from home."
 Outside of work, he enjoys spending time with his wife and 3 children.
 He is also a great cook and finds smoking meats therapeutic!
 He hopes to open a restaurant when he retires.
 He would also love to travel to space.

 Sharon Evans - Senior Veterinary Assistant/Surgery Technician